Skip to content

 MemeStack indexes images from multiple sources.
 The license under which each image is made available depends on its origin.
 This page is the canonical reference for the attribution and reuse terms for every image we host.

+Machine-readable.
 The JSON-LD structured data on every gallery page declares the applicable license URL and credit text.
-AI agents using our MCP server also receive a pre-formatted citation block with every image response — see the attribution guide MCP resource for the machine-readable rules.
+AI agents using our MCP server also receive a pre-formatted citation block with every image response — see the attribution guide for the machine-readable rules.

 Images sourced from Our World in Data (OWID grapher pages) are licensed under Creative Commons Attribution 4.0.
 Attribution is required: cite the source as “Our World in Data” with a link back to the original grapher page (this is the acquireLicensePage URL in our JSON-LD).

-The copyright notice we emit reads © Our World in Data — CC BY 4.0.
+Copyright notice© Our World in Data — CC BY 4.0

 Imgflip Templates